jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Bertrum Greyson.md

 ## Current Status

 Bertrum continues to operate his forge while remaining under suspicion.
 The party has surveilled his shop, with [[Gralstak]] camping outside during the night watch rotations.
-His evasive behavior and the ongoing environmental disputes keep him as a significant person of interest in the murder case.
+His evasive behaviour and the ongoing environmental disputes keep him as a significant person of interest in the murder case.